OliverSpeir/portfolio/src/content/blog/nodemailer.md

 ## Why netlify?

 Netlify's free tier allows for commercial use (unlike vercel's) and the DX compared to AWS Lambda functions made it my go-to platform for serverless functions.
-I use it to host functions used by sites that aren't hosted on netlify as well.∏
+I use it to host functions used by sites that aren't hosted on netlify as well.

 ## Alternatives